pact-foundation/docs.pact.io/docs/pact_broker/tags.md

 _Note: this tag is required for the use of can-i-deploy, however, if you are just starting with Pact, you can skip it for now._

 When you deploy an application that uses Pact to a given environment \(eg `test`, `prod`\) then you should tag the relevant pacticipant version with the name of the stage using the [create version tag](https://github.com/pact-foundation/pact_broker-client#create-version-tag) command from the [Pact Broker client](/pact_broker/can_i_deploy).
-This allows you to use the [can-i-deploy](/pact_broker/can_i_deploy) tool to ensure that other applications that are deployed to the same environment can check to make sure they're compatible with the version you just deployed.
+This allows other applications to use [can-i-deploy](/pact_broker/can_i_deploy) to ensure that they're compatible with the version you just deployed before they deploy their own version.

+> Remember the Golden Rule for tagging is:
+>
+> Tag with the branch name when you publish pacts or verification results, and tag with the environment name when you deploy.

 ## When are tags used?

-### When retrieving pacts
+### When retrieving pacts to verify

-Providers can \(and should\) be configured to retrieve pacts by tag name \(usually the "latest pact" for a given tag eg. the latest `master` and latest `prod` pacts\).
+Providers should be configured to retrieve pacts by tag name \(usually the "latest pact" for a given tag eg. the latest `master` and latest `prod` pacts\).

 ### Before deploying to an environment